-This post was most recently updated on December 23rd, 2022
+This post was most recently updated on May 6th, 2023

-The CPSE ETF is listed on the stock exchange and can be bought and sold like any other stock.
+The ETF is listed on the stock exchange and can be bought and sold like any other stock.
 It is a passive investment vehicle, meaning that it tracks the performance of the underlying CPSE index rather than being actively managed.

 CPSE ETF is managed by Nippon India AMC on behalf of the govt of India.

-Company /stock name | Sector | % of Total Holdings |
+Company / Stock name | Sector | % of Total Holdings |

 Bharat Electronics Ltd. | Industrial Electronics | 8.53% |